-Whether according to the traditional definition of mode or the definition of intrinsic mode given in this paper, a mode is a signal with an oscillating shape.
+Whether according to the traditional definition of the mode or the definition of intrinsic mode given in this paper, a mode is a signal with an oscillating shape.
 However, actual physical signals generally contain non-oscillating low-frequency components.

-The previous mode decomposition algorithms first extract the oscillating modes one by one, and then the non-oscillating low-frequency components are left.
-Just because these mode decomposition methods are global algorithms.
-However,the orthogonal mode decomposition method proposed in this paper is a local mode extraction method, which can extract any interested mode without calculating other modes.The non-oscillating low-frequency components of the original signal can also be extracted directly, and the calculation amount can be reduced as much as possible.
+The previous mode decomposition algorithms first extract the oscillating modes one by one leaving the non-oscillating low-frequency component at the end, because these mode decomposition methods are global algorithms.
+However, the orthogonal mode decomposition method proposed in this paper is a local mode extraction method, which can extract any interested mode without calculating other modes.
+The non-oscillating low-frequency components of the original signal can also be extracted directly, and the calculation amount can be reduced as much as possible.

-If the non-oscillating low frequency component $imf\_0$ is in the frequency band $[0,\Omega_{c1}]$, that is, the upper limit of the bandwidth is $\Omega_{c1}$, a new sampling period $\Delta_0$ can be selected for resampling the interpolation function $\Psi_{u}(t)$.
-The interpolation function $\Psi_{u}(t)$ of the original finite length discrete signal $\boldsymbol{u}$ is resampled to form a new sequence with fewer members.
-The resampling period $\Delta_0$ is subject to following constraints:
+The non-oscillating low-frequency component $imf\_0$ is in the frequency band $[0,\Omega_{c1}]$.
+That is, the upper limit of the bandwidth is $\Omega_{c1}$.
+A new sampling period $\Delta_0$ can be selected for resampling the interpolation function $\Psi_{u}(t)$.
+The interpolation function $\Psi_{u}(t)$ of the original finite-length discrete signal $\boldsymbol{u}$ is resampled to form a new sequence with fewer members.
+The resampling period $\Delta_0$ is subject to the following constraints:

 $\Delta$ is the sampling period of the original discrete signal $\boldsymbol{u}$.
 The resampling period $\Delta_0$ should be greater than $\Delta$, but less than the upper limit value $\frac{\pi}{\Omega_{c1}}$ determined by the low-frequency bandwidth.
-According to the sampling theorem, the resampled sequence retains all the information features of the non oscillatory low-frequency component $imf_0$.
+According to the sampling theorem, the resampled sequence retains all the information features of the non-oscillatory low-frequency component $imf_0$.
 The resampled sequence is:

 The members of $\boldsymbol{u}_0$ are obtained by resampling the original interpolation function $\Psi_{u}(t)$, and the length of $\boldsymbol{u}_0$ is $n_0=2l_0+1$.
 The resampled sequence $\boldsymbol{u}_0$ can also be decomposed into even subsequence $\boldsymbol{u}_{0e}$ and odd subsequence $\boldsymbol{u}_{0o}$ in the way of equation (\ref{orth_decomp}) in this article.